 Further information, including a list of qualified healthcare facilities, is available at 1-855-676-6326.

 Immune thrombocytopenia (ITP) occurred in 2% of Lemtrada-treated patients in clinical studies in MS.

-In a controlled clinical trial in patients with MS, one Lemtrada-treated patient developed ITP that went unrecognized prior to the implementation of monthly blood monitoring requirements, and died from intracerebral hemorrhage.
+In a controlled clinical study in patients with MS, one Lemtrada-treated patient developed ITP that went unrecognized prior to the implementation of monthly blood monitoring requirements, and died from intracerebral hemorrhage.
 Nadir platelet counts ≤20,000 cells per microliter as a result of ITP occurred in 2% of all Lemtrada-treated patients in clinical studies in MS. Anti-platelet antibodies did not precede ITP onset.
 ITP has been diagnosed more than 3 years after the last Lemtrada dose.